Felony DUI Attorney Miami

 “I was arrested for DUI in Miami earlier this year.
 Coincidentally, a friend had been arrested for DUI with similar circumstances, a 2nd DUI about ten years apart.
 In his case the state was seeking a 6 month jail sentence.
 As you can imagine this scenario of jail time ran through my head as soon as my arrest was made.
 But then we went to sit down and discuss the case with Jonathan Blecher.

 He made both me and my wife feel very at ease.
 All our questions were answered and we knew right off the bat that he was the man for the job.
 Throughout the process he kept us informed on what was going on.
 I only stepped into the courtroom the day I accepted my plea but in my head I never skipped a beat.
-Never once did I have to follow up or remind him to do something on my case.
+Never once did I have to follow up or remind him to do something

 He was in total control, in and out of the courtroom.
 My case was resolved with no jail time and all fines and penalties reduced beyond what I could have hoped for.
 Keep in mind that like my friend, the state was seeking jail time for me as well.
 I cannot thank Jonathan enough for his professionalism and more important compassion in a very difficult situation.”